Let me introduce you to Canon's ultimate wildlife and big field sports lens, the EF 600mm f/4L IS III.

 |Canon EF 600mm f/4.0L IS II USM Lens||8.65||(3920)||2011|

 |Canon EF 600mm f/4.0L IS USM Lens||11.83||(5360)||1999|

 The EF 600mm f/4L IS III USM weighs only approx. 6.7 lbs (3,050g).
 That is approximately 1.9 lbs (870g) less than the II (22% less) and a whopping 5.1 lbs (2,310g) less than the I lens (43% less).

 Upon the curtain going up at the announcement event for this lens (Elliot Peck, Canon USA Senior VP & GM shown above), I walked straight up to the 600 III and the simultaneously-introduced Canon EF 400mm f/2.8L IS III USM Lens and held both versions of the 600 at the same time.
 I was blown away.
 The difference felt even more significant than the numbers show and part of the reason for this is because the weight has been shifted rearward, giving the lens a better balance.
 The improvements in these regards alone are quite dramatic.

 So, how did the weight savings and improved balance come about?

 The Canon-supplied graphics below show the design of the last three Canon EF 400mm f/2.8 image stabilized lenses.
-The 600mm design graphics were not available to me, but aside from being somewhat longer, the 600mm designs mirror the 400mm designs for each respective generation of lens, meaning that this illustration is representative to the 600mm lenses.
-Light green represents UD elements, violet indicates a fluorite element and dark green elements are Super UD.
+The 600mm design graphics were not available, but aside from being somewhat longer, the 600mm designs mirror the 400mm designs for each respective generation of lens, meaning that this illustration is representative to the 600mm lenses also.
+Light green represents UD elements, violet indicates a fluorite element, and the dark green elements are Super UD.

 Notice that the protective meniscus front lens element in the I series lens disappeared in the II with a less-expensive-than-UD next-in-line element becoming frontmost.
 Additional weight savings was found in the utilization of fluorite elements.